MyPureCloud/genesys-cloud-webrtc-sdk/doc/softphone.md

 arrive in a guaranteed order.

 - If you wish to control the MediaStream settings (i.e., input device) you can provide it as an option to `acceptSession` or as a default in the sdk's constructor.

 [GenesysCloudWebrtcSdk]: index.md#genesyscloudwebrtcsdk
+[sdk.startSoftphoneSession()]: index.md#startsoftphonesession
 [APIs]: index.md#genesyscloudwebrtcsdk
 [methods]: index.md#methods
 [events]: index.md#events